SrSalvaje/devNotes/Bash and Git.md

 **The SHAs are different because they are based on thge content of the commits, in other words, commits can´t be edited.**

+### Rebase

-**Rebase** is a way to modify our commit history, it gives a commit a new parent.
+Is a way to modify our commit history, it gives a commit a new parent.

 **"Rewinding HEAD"**